PricelyticsHub/Green-Index/README.md

 # Green Index Data Records
 <img src="https://img.shields.io/badge/Google Colab-F9ABOO?style=for-the-badge&logo=Google Colab&logoColor=white" link='https://colab.google/'> <img src="https://img.shields.io/badge/python-3776AB?style=for-the-badge&logo=python&logoColor=white">
-We devised the new index called 'Green Index', based on street image in Busan in 2017 and 2018.
+We introduce an indicator called 'green index', based on the google street view (GSV) images in Busan.

-To derive the green index, we went through the process of collecting GSV images, converting to HSV, calculating green index, and spatial interpolation.
+To derive the green index, **we went through the process of collecting GSV images, converting to HSV, calculating green index, and spatial interpolation.**

-This four-step process is necessary to effectively implement the green index, and for a detailed explanation, please refer to the [paper](https://doi.org/10.1038/s41598-023-49845-0), and sample data was stored in the 'data' folder to facilitate this implementation.
+This four-step process is necessary to effectively compute the green index, and for a detailed explanation, please refer to the [paper](https://doi.org/10.1038/s41598-023-49845-0), and sample data was stored in the *'Data'* folder to replicate this calculation.

-Data in this repository concists of CSV and Excel files:
+Data in this repository concists of CSV files:

 - *Data.csv*: Location of transaction sample data
-- *Green.csv*: Roadside trees location and green index sample data
+- *Green.csv*: Calculated street greenness and its location
-- *Green Index.csv*: Final green index using spatial interpolation method
+- *Green Index_Spatial interpolation.csv*: **Final green index using spatial interpolation method**

 ## Image Preprocessing and Calculating Green Index
-In order to calculate the green index, it is necessary to convert GSV images to HSV images.
+In order to calculate the green index, it is necessary to convert red, green, and blue color space to hue, satuation, and value color space.
-For ease of data mapping, the name of the roadside tree image file was saved as longitude, latitude, and transaction date.
+Street view image obtained from GSV download tool should contain latitude and longitude tokens in file name; thus, the saved image file name is  ‘_latitude_ _longitude_.jpg’.
+These two tokens are required for employing spatial interpolation method.
+So, the target property should also include the location information, i.e., latitude and longitude.
-After preprocessing, the green index was calculated using the following method:
+After preprocessing, the green index is calculated as follows:
 $$Green \ index_{i} = pixel_{non-zero}/pixel_{total} * 100$$

-The following code is to perform this step:
+The following code is to perform above step:
 ```python
 import warning
 import cv2